Thewbi/tiger/chap5/README.md

 Key: 'i' Type: Ty_int
 ```

-TODO: test31.tig has to fail since the declared type and the type of the value that is used during initialization differs.
+test31.tig has to fail since the declared type and the type of the value that is used during initialization differs.

 ## Arithmetic Operators